decklin/ytcast/README.md

 # Debugging

-You can dump the DIAL information with:
+You can dump the app information with:

-    ytcast --dump-status
+    ytcast --info

 There's no debugging for the RAMP stuff yet.